prakashkukanoor/terraform-aws-vpc-subnets-routetable/README.md

 # terraform-aws-vpc-subnets
-Terraform module to create vpc and subnets
+This module can be imported to create below resource in AWS
+- vpc
+- public subnets
+    - Route tables will be created
+    - Route table will have Internet Gateway attached
+- private subnets
+    - Route tablee will be created
+    - NAT gateway (public facing) will be attached to the route table